tox-dev/tox/docs/config.rst

    :keys: pass_env, passenv
    :default: <empty list>

    Environment variables to pass on to the tox environment.
-You can use the ``*`` to express wildcard expressions, e.g.
-   ``PIP_*`` translates to all environment variables that start with the ``PIP_`` characters.
-If a specified environment variable doesn't exist in the tox invocation environment it is ignored.
-The list of environment variable names is not case sensitive, and all variables that match when upper cased will be passed.
-For example, passing ``A`` will pass both ``A`` and ``a``.
+The values are evaluated as UNIX shell-style wildcards, see `fnmatch <https://docs.python.org/3/library/fnmatch.html>`_  If a specified environment variable doesn't exist in the tox invocation environment it is ignored.
+The list of environment variable names is not case sensitive, for example: passing ``A`` or ``a`` will pass through both ``A`` and ``a``.

 .. conf::
    :keys: set_env, setenv